apache/spark-website/developer-tools.md

 To exit remote debug mode (so that you don't have to keep starting the remote debugger), type "session clear" in SBT console while you're in a project.

+<h4>Cursor/VS Code</h4>

+You can leverage the power of *Cursor* or *VS Code* for Spark development by using the Metals extension.
+Metals provides robust Scala support through the Build Server Protocol (BSP).

+Initial setup:
+- *Install Metals*: Search for and install the Scala (Metals) extension from the Marketplace.
+- *Open Project*: Open your Spark root directory.
+- *Select Build Tool*: When prompted by the popup in the bottom-left corner, select sbt as your build tool.
+- *Confirm Build Server*: Metals defaults to using Bloop as the build server.
+Do not change this setting, as Bloop provides the fastest compilation and best integration for local development.
+Run `Metals: Run doctor` in the Command Palette to confirm it.

+If you encounter compilation errors or the IDE fails to recognize symbols, follow these steps to perform a clean import:
+1. *Clean Workspace*: Run the following command in your terminal to remove cached build metadata: `rm -rf .bloop/ .metals/ .bsp/`.
+2. *Reload Window*: Open the Command Palette (Cmd+Shift+P or Ctrl+Shift+P), run `Developer: Reload Window`, and select sbt when the prompt reappears.
+3. *Import Build*: Run `Metals: Import build` from the Command Palette and wait for the process to complete.
+4. *Connect to Server*: Run `Metals: Connect to build server` and wait for the process to complete.
+5. *Verify Health*: Run `Metals: Run doctor`.
+Ensure the status dashboard shows: `Build definition is coming from sbt` and `Build server currently being used is Bloop`.

 <h4>Eclipse</h4>

 Eclipse can be used to develop and test Spark.
 The following configuration is known to work: